tlee753/chess-visualizer/README.md

 # Chess Visualizer
 Open source chess program devised to create a psuedo heat map of a chess board with color representation of attack and defense values of each square.
-Program is written is `javafx` and release files of the program can be found in the `release` folder or under **Releases** on Github.
+Green represents white, red represents black, and yellow square are under tension.
+The greener/redder the square, the more control white/black has over it.

 [More Info](http://tlee753.com/chess-visualizer/)